okx/okexchain-docs/docs/README.md

 ## What is OKC？

-OKC is a set of open-source blockchain projects developed by OKEx, aiming to promote the development of large-scale commercial applications based on blockchain technology.
+OKC is a set of open-source blockchain projects developed by OKX, aiming to promote the development of large-scale commercial applications based on blockchain technology.
 It gives each participating node the same rights, allowing users to launch a variety of decentralized applications smoothly, issue their digital assets, create their own digital asset trading pairs, and trade freely.
 The utilisation of cross-chain technology principles is essential to allow those features to be used by anyone.
 Through the cross-chain module, the value interconnectivity and user interconnectivity, interconnectivity of blockchain can be realized simply and efficiently, so that we can co-construct the ecosystem and the value-added system.

 ![OKC multichain framework](./img/multi-chain.jpg)